LiyWu/PWTest/README.md

-An automation framework developed with Playwright using JavaScript/TypeScript, designed for end-to-end testing of modern web applications.
+An automation framework developed with Playwright using JavaScript/TypeScript, designed for end-to-end testing of modern web/api applications.
 It offers features such as parallel execution, customizable reporting, and a modular test structure, ensuring scalability and maintainability.